flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     Check your content manager for missing packages

     ^^Additional Information^^

+??? warning "Multiple Throttle Profiles Conflict"
+    ### Multiple Throttle Profiles Conflict

+    !!! tip ""
+        *Affected versions: Stable, Development*

+    ^^Description^^

+    If you have used different throttles with your system that have custom profiles saved in the simulator this may cause conflicts with calibration.
+One example is a reported rare case with the TurtleBeach yoke and the Thrustmaster quadrant creating a conflict when both throttles have a saved profile in the sim.

+    ^^Root Cause^^

+    Even if you have disconnected any "not in use" throttle quadrants the sim **may** assume the profile is active and conflict with the hardware that you do have plugged in for your flight.

+    ^^Possible Solution or Workaround^^

+    - Change the profile not in use to a different type of engine mapping that does not have the throttle levers mapped.
+        - For example: change it to a single engine profile.
+    - Removing one of the profiles that you don't use.

 ??? warning "Difficulty Accurately Clicking Controls"
     ### Difficulty Accurately Clicking Controls